kristinbrewer/README-Generator/README.md

     ## License
     MIT
+    MIT INFO

     ## Contributing
     me

     ## Tests
-    this
+    none

     ## Questions
-    github.com
+    For more information, my GitHub account is: github.com .
-    Please email me at:
-    kr@gmail.com with any additional questions.
+    Please email me at: gmail.com with any additional questions.